MTE Program Online (43 credits)

 - CL 101 Computer Literacy

-You are responsible for providing a computer, software and Internet connection for your class.
+You are responsible for providing a PC computer, software and Internet connection for your class.
 Please see computer requirements on the page Is Online Study for Me?

 Career Step provides a subscription to the Benchmark Knowledge Base (KB) which includes: